-Using this geology-based assessment methodology, the USGS has estimated mean volumes of 66.3 trillion cubic feet of gas, 74 million barrels of oil, and 45 million barrels of natural gas liquids in the Mancos/Mowry Total Petroleum System.
-All of the undiscovered hydrocarbon resources quantitatively assessed are continuous, unconventional reservoirs.
+Using this geology-based assessment methodology, in 2016 the USGS estimated mean volumes of 66.3 trillion cubic feet of gas, 74 million barrels of oil, and 45 million barrels of natural gas liquids in the Mancos/Mowry Total Petroleum System.
+All of the undiscovered hydrocarbon resources quantitatively assessed were continuous, unconventional reservoirs.
 Continuous reservoirs are those where the oil or gas are dispersed throughout the geologic formation rather than in discrete, localized pockets.
 Because of this, continuous oil and gas often require special drilling and recovery methods.
 These two terms, "continuous" and "unconventional," are sometimes used interchangeably.
 For our purposes what should be understood is that all of the resources in this assessment would be developed using unconventional techniques, such as the marriage of hydraulic fracturing and directional drilling.

 The USGS employs a quantitative probabilistic methodology to its oil and gas resource assessments, meaning that estimated resources fall within a range of probability occurrence.
 Using this methodology, the USGS reports resource estimates as fractiles, which are fully risked estimates of technically recoverable resource.
 An F95 fractile denotes a 95% chance of at least the volume tabulated; an F5 fractile denotes a 5% chance of at least the volume tabulated; and an F50 fractile denotes a 50% chance of at least the volume tabulated.
-Applying this to the Mancos Shale in the Piceance Basin, the range of natural gas resources assessed ranges from 34 trillion cubic feet of gas, which is the F95 fractile to 112 trillion cubic feet of gas, which is the F5 fractile.
+Applying this to the 2016 assessment of the Mancos Shale in the Piceance Basin, the range of natural gas resources assessed ranges from 34 trillion cubic feet of gas, which is the F95 fractile to 112 trillion cubic feet of gas, which is the F5 fractile.
 This means that there is a 95% chance that at least 34 trillion cubic feet of gas exists as undiscovered, technically recoverable continuous resource; equally there is a 5% chance that at least 112 trillion cubic feet of gas exists as undiscovered, technically recoverable resource.
-The mean of the resource estimate is 66 trillion cubic feet of gas.
+The mean of the resource estimate is 66 trillion cubic feet of gas, which is one of the largest estimates of natural gas that the USGS has ever assessed.
+The only natural gas assessments that eclipse the 2016 Mancos assessment are those of the Haynesville-Bossier Shale, with estimated mean resources of 304 trillion cubic feet of natural gas and 4.0 billion barrels of oil located in a trend that extends along the western and central U.S. Gulf Coast, and the Marcellus Shale, with estimated mean resources of